 Photo: Jon sat outside on stone steps working on his MacBook

-I’m passionate about accessibility, sustainability and running an ethical business.
-I’m the founder and director of As It Should Be, a UK-based consultancy helping digital teams design and build more accessible and sustainable digital products and services.
+I’m a techie geek living in the South West of England, trying to use what I know and can do to make the world a better place for everyone.
+I’m passionate about accessibility and equity for Disabled people, sustainability and how we can have a net positive impact on our shared planet, and running a business in an ethical way.
+And I’m the founder and director of As It Should Be, a UK-based consultancy helping digital teams design and build more accessible and sustainable digital products and services.

-I’ve been active in the digital accessibility community since 2004, promoting best practices for creating more accessible websites and mobile apps, most notably as the person behind @a11y on Twitter.
-I’m regarded as a leading expert on accessibility in iOS and Android apps, and I’ve presented at events internationally.
+I’ve been active in the digital accessibility community since 2004, promoting best practices for creating more accessible websites and mobile apps.
+I’m regarded as a leading expert on accessibility in iOS and Android apps, and am an Invited Expert to the W3C’s Mobile Accessibility Task Force, where I contribute towards new accessibility guidelines for use in modern mobile environments.

-I’ve also worked with some well known digital accessibility consultancies, including Dig Inclusion, Hassell Inclusion, Knowbility, Nomensa, RNIB, TetraLogical, and TPGi (formerly The Paciello Group).
+I’ve also worked with some of the most well known digital accessibility consultancies, including Dig Inclusion, Hassell Inclusion, Knowbility, Nomensa, RNIB, TetraLogical, and TPGi (formerly The Paciello Group).

 You can find further testimonials and endorsements from clients and industry peers (including contributors to W3C standards like the Web Content Accessibility Guidelines and WAI-ARIA) on my LinkedIn profile.